ModelPred: A Framework for Predicting Trained Model from Training Data: Experiments

-In general, \AlgName has a significant advantage in accurate prediction of parameters if we compare $\norm{\hat{\theta}-\theta^*}$.
-Comparing the results of different dataset, the Euclidean distance grows slightly with the dimension of the input feature dimension, but the estimated utility is unaffected.
-It can also been shown the predicted parameters well maintain the utility by checking the NRMSE of utility and the Spearman correlation (i.e., over 95\% for most datasets) between the estimated utility and ground-truth.
-However, it is seen that both the parameter prediction accuracy and the utility estimation accuracy are relative low on the HIGGS dataset.
-This might be caused by the low performance of the base model (i.e., LR) on this dataset, which generates similar optimal parameters as training samples in the training phase.
+Table \ref{table:lrdel} and \ref{table:lradd} summarize results of proposed \AlgName and the baseline in scenarios of dataset deletion and addition, respectively.
+LR is used as the base model for the first four datasets while NN is used for the last Hymenoptera dataset.
+First, we focus on the results with LR as the base model.
+In general, \AlgName demonstrates a significant advantage in the accurate prediction of parameters if we compare $\norm{\widehat{\theta}-\theta^*}$. \textbf{Comparing the results of different datasets, the Euclidean distance grows slightly with the dimension of the input feature dimension, but the estimated utility is unaffected.} It can also be shown the predicted parameters well maintain the utility by checking the NRMSE of utility and the Spearman correlation (\ie over 95\% for most datasets) between the estimated utility and ground-truth.
+However, it is seen that both the parameter prediction accuracy and the utility estimation accuracy are relatively low on the HIGGS dataset.
+This might be caused by the low performance of the base model (\ie LR) on this dataset, which generates similar optimal parameters as training samples in the training phase.

+By investigating the performance of three baselines, although \textbf{ParaLearn} outperforms the Influence Function on Iris dataset, the Spearman correlation for other datasets cannot be calculated.
+This is because it provides constant prediction regardless of the input subset change, resulting in constant utility for all subsets. \textbf{This result indicates the proposed KKT and utility loss effectively prevent overfitting.}

 We visualize the result on MNIST in Figure~\ref{fig:MNIST_LR}.
-The $x$ axis of Figure~\ref{fig:MNIST_LR} a) and b) is the ground-truth utility (i.e., testing loss) and the $y$ axis shows the estimated utility.
+The $x$ axis of Figure~\ref{fig:MNIST_LR} a) and b) is the ground-truth utility (\ie testing loss) and the $y$ axis shows the estimated utility.
 The red line represents the ground-truth utility and each circle represents the estimated utility of one subset, where the circle size is proportional to the subset size.
-It clearly shows that the error of loss predicted by influence function increases with the scale of the change on dataset (either deletion or addition) since the utility estimated by influence function rapidly deviates from the red line, whereas \AlgName consistently provides accurate utility prediction.
+It clearly shows that the error of loss predicted by Influence Function increases with the scale of the change on a dataset (either deletion or addition) since the utility estimated by Influence Function rapidly deviates from the red line, whereas \AlgName consistently provides accurate utility prediction.